tundeiness/registment/README.md

+# REGISTMENT:
-# REGISTMENT: A Rails API Authentication and Authorization CRUD
+## A Rails Authentication and Authorization CRUD API

 > This project is the Server Side solution for an equipment Inventory app called REGISTMENT.
 The Client Side aspect is a work in progress and it can be found [here](https://github.com/tundeiness)